tensorchiefs/bfvi_paper/README.md

 ```
 produces samples from the posterior (`w` together with the variational posterior densities `log_qs`, the prior `L_prio` and likelihood `LLs` at those samples).
 Fore.g. `R/run/gpu_8SCHOOLS_F1F2_Epo_100000_M_50_T_10/samples_1.rda`) for 5 runs.
 Also storted are the loss histories.

-Using the eval-files (e.g `R/eval_8Schools_cp.R`) the metrics are calculated and the final plots are procuded.
+Using the corresponding eval-files (e.g `R/eval_8Schools_cp.R`) the metrics are calculated and the final plots are procuded.
 The metrics comprise `k-hat` with bootstraps CI, and the PSIS score.

 ## Melanoma: